 I bring it to family gatherings and like it because members of my family cannot tolerate very hot sauces.
 These are very common items and I found all of them in one store.
 This entire recipe can be made for under $5.00 and I like to make it for my wife and daughter who cannot tolerate a lot of heat.

 Roasting the peppers is the key to this recipe.
 The right ingredients are important but so is the process.
 The process could be cooking, fermenting, aging or smoking.
 In this case its roasting.
-This method will draw out the water from the jalapeno and make a thicker sauce, or you add a liquefying substance like water or more vinegar.
+This method will draw out the water from the jalapeno and poblano and make a thicker sauce, or you add a liquefying substance like water or more vinegar to thin it out.

-This method or process also brings out the natural sugars in the peppers and along with the agave add to the sweetness.
-Lemon, lime or another citrus based juice will level off the sweetness…but you will still have the heat.
+This method or process also brings out the natural sugars in the peppers and along with the agave, adds to the sweetness.
+Lemon, lime or another citrus based juices will level off the sweetness…but you will still have the heat.

 2 garlic cloves